 This allows the application to be accessible from any modern machine with minimal configuration.

-In the context of the event at the Barbican Centre, the system behind Neural Beatbox was first designed to run as an exhibition app, and thus features reduced interactions to fit the simple interface provided on-site ; On the long term though, it is planned to evolve into a proper browser-friendly application, to allow each and everyone to experiment with it.
+In the context of the event at the Barbican Centre, the system behind Neural Beatbox was first designed to run as an exhibition app, and thus features reduced interactions to fit the simple interface provided on-site; In the long term though, it is planned to evolve into a proper browser-friendly application, to allow anyone to access it from a browser and experiment with it.

 While the data processing could be done in the browser with modern APIs, delegating the heavier computations to the server lets us have more control over the smoothness of the process.
 Being centralized, it also opens doors for further iterations in the future; collaboration could now potentially happen across users, establishing a connection between them, with the AI acting as a “curator” in the middle.

-In order to convey the intents of the experience, the visual setup had to go through a proper design process.
-We collaborated with Alvaro Arregui (Nuevo.Studio)for that purpose, and developed a set of animations to reflect the dynamic of the music, and give a rhythm to the piece.
+In order to convey the intents of the experience and interaction with it intuitive, the visual setup had to go through a proper design process.
+We collaborated with Alvaro Arregui (Nuevo.Studio) for that purpose, and developed a set of animations to reflect the dynamics of the music, and give a rhythm to the piece, visually as well as audibly.

 |2019/05 – 2019/08||AI: More than Human||Barbican Centre, London UK|